berrysauce/hoom/docs/getting-started/quickstart.md

 hoom = Hoom()

-@hoom.accessory("Switch", Switch)
+@hoom.switch("Switch ")
 def switch(response: Switch.Response):
-    if response.on: # boolean value
+    if response.on:
         print("Switch is now on")
     else:
         print("Switch is now off")

     return

 hoom.run()
 ```

 As you can see, Hoom is very similar to frameworks like [FastAPI](https://github.com/tiangolo/fastapi).
 No need for complicated classes with lots of methods.
-Just use the `@hoom.accessory` decorator and you're good to go.
+Just use the `@hoom.<<accessory>>` decorator and you're good to go.

 Hoom takes over the job of communicating with HomeKit and establishing your function as a HomeKit accessory.
 You just have to write the code for your accessory.